 - Scatter the blackberries over the brown sugar.

-- In a food processor, sift the flour, add the eggs, soft butter, vanilla extract, caster sugar and milk.
+- In a food processor, sift the flour, add the eggs, soft butter, vanilla extract, caster sugar, bicarb of soda, baking powder and milk.

 - Blitz to get a smooth batter.